iggredible/Learn-Vim/ch11_visual_mode.md

 Line-wise visual mode works with lines.
 Press `V` and watch Vim selects the entire line your cursor is on.
 Just like character-wise visual mode, if you run `gU`, Vim uppercases the highlighted characters.

 Block-wise visual mode works with rows and columns.
 It gives you more freedom of movement than the other two modes.
 If you press `Ctrl-V`, Vim highlights the character under the cursor just like character-wise visual mode, except instead of highlighting each character until the end of the line before going down to the next line, it goes to the next line with minimal highlighting.
-Try moving around with `h/j/k/l` and watch the cursor moves.
+Try moving around with `h/j/k/l` and watch the cursor move.

 On the bottom left of your Vim window, you will see either `-- VISUAL --`, `-- VISUAL LINE --`, or `-- VISUAL BLOCK --` displayed to indicate which visual mode you are in.